This day trip is available from Popayán

 - The perfect destination for photographers of all abilities, the park offers some phenomenal compositions and landscapes that simply cannot be found anywhere else in the world.

-The price stated on this page includes the following
+The price stated on this page is per person based on 4 persons and includes the following

 - Return private transport from Popayán to the Puracé national park